Bexar County, Texas: Geography

 The Balcones Escarpment bisects the county from west to northeast; to the north of the escarpment are the rocky hills, springs and canyons of the Texas Hill Country.
 South of the escarpment are Blackland Prairie and the South Texas plains.
 The San Antonio River rises from springs north of Downtown San Antonio, and flows southward and southeastward through the county.

 Major highways

-Bexar County has a comprehensive "wagon wheel" freeway system, with radial freeways and beltways that encircle Downtown San Antonio, allowing for simplified countywide freeway access, in a manner much like the freeways around Houston or Dallas.
-San Antonio is unique, however, in that unlike Houston or Dallas, none of these highways is currently tolled.
+Bexar County has a comprehensive "wagon wheel" highway system, with radial highways and beltways that encircle Downtown San Antonio, allowing for simplified countywide highway access, much like the highway around Houston or Dallas.
+San Antonio is unique, however, in that unlike Houston or Dallas, none of these highways are currently tolled.